-The will establish bidding and contract-awarding procedures.
+The Superintendent will establish bidding and contract-awarding procedures.
+Each bid and procurement procedures completed by the District will comply with applicable nondiscrimination laws.
+Each vendor or contractor awarded a contract under this policy or any District procurement process shall comply with all applicable nondiscrimination laws.
 Bid procedures will be waived only as specified in statute.
 Any contract required to be let for bid shall contain language to the following effect: